 Agnes Gagyi is a social movements researcher focusing on Eastern European politics and social movements in long-term global historical perspective.
 She is member of the Working Group for Public Sociology “Helyzet”.

 Ilya Budraitskis is Moscow-based historian and political writer.
 He is current member of editorial board of Openleft.ru and Moscow Art Magazine.

 Volodymyr Ishchenko is a research fellow at the Institute of Slavic Studies, Technical University of Dresden.
 His research focuses on protests and social movements, revolutions, right and left politics, nationalism, civil society.
 He has authored a number of articles and interviews on contemporary Ukrainian politics, the Maidan uprising and the following war in 2013-14 for various publications including The Guardian, New Left Review, and Jacobin.
 He is currently working on a collective monograph “The Maidan Uprising: Mobilization, Radicalization, and Revolution in Ukraine, 2013-14”.
 He used to be a member of various new left initiatives in Ukraine and a founding editor of left-wing intellectual publication Commons: Journal of Social Criticism.

-Nóra Ugron is a co-founding editor of a szem, a Hungarian language cultural journal of social criticism from Romania; a theatre critic mostly writing about independent and political theatre; an independent engaged scholar interested in feminist posthumanism and new materialisms; as well as a writer and translator.
+Nóra Ugron is a co-founder and former editor of a szem, a Hungarian language cultural journal of social criticism from Romania; a member of the Romanian autonomous Free Pages Publishing Collective; a theatre critic mostly writing about independent and political theatre; an independent engaged scholar interested in feminist posthumanism and new materialisms; as well as a writer and translator.
 She has an MA in literary studies.
 She is part of local and transnational radical leftist collectives and networks in Romania and Eastern Europe.